irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.coinswap.MsgSwapOrder"></a>

 ### MsgSwapOrder
-MsgSwapOrder represents a msg for swap order
+MsgSwapOrder defines a msg for swap order

 | Field | Type | Label | Description |